arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 The Arduino® Nicla Voice runs audio inputs through the powerful Syntiant NDP120 Neural Decision processor, which mimics human neural pathways to run multiple AI algorithms and automate complex tasks.
 In other words, it recognizes different events and hears keywords simultaneously.
 It is capable of understanding and learning its surrounding sounds.

 To make use of these keyword triggers, such as blinking the LED when the board recognizes a specific word, a machine learning model is required.
-With the [Machine Learning Tools](https://cloud.arduino.cc/machine-learning-tools/) integrated in Arduino Cloud, it is possible to build, train and easily deploy the machine learning model to the Nicla Voice.
+With the [Machine Learning Tools](https://cloud.arduino.cc/machine-learning-tools/) powered by Edge Impulse® and integrated in Arduino Cloud, it is possible to build, train and easily deploy the machine learning model to the Nicla Voice.
 This tutorial will explain how to start with the board, test the default built-in sketch, and create your own models.

 ![The Nicla Voice](assets/nicla-cover-image.svg)